Parity-guidewireDevTrails-26/parity/backend/README.md

-# Kavach Backend - Golang Microservices
+# parity Backend - Golang Microservices

 A production-ready microservices architecture for the Kavach insurance platform, built with Golang for high-performance parametric insurance processing.